 Tithing is the practice of giving 10% back to God.
 It has its roots in the tradition of giving the “First Fruits” as a sacrifice and a gift of thanksgiving for blessings received.
 It’s a major component of the faith-formed mindset which considers everything as a gift from God.

-After visiting hundreds of schools over the past 13 years, I’m amazed at how many faith-based schools don’t have an annual appeal, have not committed resources to create a meaningful development program, and still consider “fundraising” as a development activity.
+After visiting hundreds of schools over the past 15 years, I’m amazed at how many faith-based schools don’t have an annual appeal, have not committed resources to create a meaningful development program, and still consider “fundraising” as a development activity.
 They complain that they have no financial aid funds to award to families with demonstrated financial need, and wonder from where will come their help.

 If this sounds like your school, and even if your school is doing some of those things, you NEED to create an endowment for your school.
-How to do it?
-Tithe!

 ANYTHING that you receive – annual appeal, gifts, contributions, fundraising, etc. – outside of operational funds (like tuition and fees) should be subject “to the tithe” for your school.
 Take 10% of funds received from your school’s annual appeal, gifts, contributions, fundraising, etc., and put them into an endowment for your school.
 It also gives you another “category” to which donors can make major gifts through planned giving.

 Your school’s endowment becomes a vehicle through which you can provide financial aid to those families in need for your school.
 The “corpus” of the endowment fund remains intact and grows; your school uses the interest generated for financial aid.

-If you’d like to know a way to generate a significant amount of financial aid and encourage philanthropic giving, drop an email to [email protected] with the words “Generate Financial Aid” in the subject line.
+If you’d like to know a way to generate financial aid and encourage philanthropic giving, drop an email to [email protected] with the words “Create an Endowment to Generate Financial Aid” in the subject line.
 It deals with planned giving at a very basic level, but it also deals with asking, as well as educating your school’s communities of supporters.